JakeMendel/FeatureFinding/LW_post.md

 - For this setup, I want to analyse 1-sparse features only (this is a simplification but may not be a terrible one since features are likely to be v sparse, and Toy Models p14 points out that features go for sparse interference graphs so that there is limited high-order interference).
 I will also choose my features to be binary: this will make the setup cleaner to analyse, and it may reflect reality better: in real life, features are likely to either be present or not be present in an input.
 This means that each input is a 1-hot vector, and my entire dataset is just the identity matrix.

+# The training set
+In the original toy models of superposition paper, the features they input into the model are sparse vectors where each component of the vector is 0 with probability $S$ and otherwise is uniformly distributed between 0 and 1.
+In this work, I will simplify their training set in two ways.
+1. All the points in my training set will have exactly 1 non-zero component.
+This allows me to focus on the interference term which is caused by non-zero interference between feature directions, and not on interference terms caused by adding features together.
+See discussion at bottom why not relevant in low dim case

 ## $A\rightarrow B$
 This is the exact setup introduced in [Toy Models of Superposition](https://transformer-circuits.pub/2022/toy_model/index.html) (TMS), with the simplification that they don't use perfect sparsity or binary features.
 I'll use a ReLU at the end of the model, and MSE.

 ### Tied Without bias
 In 2d, models learn a pentagon, as demonstrated in TMS.
+- With ReLU, there is a lot of degeneracy in the solution, and models learn
 - With GELU, models learn a pentagon that has closer to unit norm and only one feature per direction.
 Features are also learned faster
   - *Derivation of no gradient along the feature direction in relu case.*
   - *Is there anything to say here about why gradients are better in the GELU case?*